17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Go there for: pass includes both national parks, hiking opportunities before winter arrives

 Kings Canyon National Park and Sequoia National Park are all about high peaks, beautiful landscapes, and stunning waterfalls.
-It has similarities to Yosemite Valley but is beautiful in its own way, too.
+Pieces of the park are similar to those in Yosemite, but it has its own magic throughout both Kings Canyon and Sequoia.

 These national parks host the world’s largest remaining grove of sequoia trees and you can see the best of Sequoia in one day (and spend a second day in Kings Canyon).